- Ph.D., The University of Missouri-Rolla, 1992

 Erevelles earned his B.S. in Electrical Engineering from Bangalore University, India, and his M.S. and Ph.D. in Engineering Management (Manufacturing Engineering emphasis) from the University of Missouri-Rolla.
 He is a member of the Society of Manufacturing Engineers (SME), the American Society for Engineering Education and the American Society for Mechanical Engineers.

 Erevelles serves as an Adjunct Director of Accreditation for the Engineering Accreditation Commission (EAC) of ABET.
 He served on the commission and its executive committee from 2004 to 2015 and served as chair of EAC in 2013-2014.
 He has served as a manufacturing engineering program evaluator for EAC/ABET since 1997 and is a member of SME’s Accreditation Committee.
 He serves as an evaluator for the Commission on Colleges of the Southern Association of Colleges and Schools.
-He serves as a proposal reviewer for the National Science Foundation, the National Institutes of Health, and the Louisiana Board of Regents.
-He also serves on the Board of Directors for the Society of Manufacturing Engineers, the Leadership Advisory Council of the San Antonio Lighthouse for the Blind, the Education Committee of the San Antonio Manufacturers Association, and the Education Committee of the San Antonio Hispanic Chamber of Commerce.
-He has served as a member of the Board of Directors of the SME Education Foundation, as chair of the Grants Trustee Committee, and as secretary to the board.
-He has also served on the Board of Directors for Biomed SA and KIPP San Antonio.
+He serves as a proposal reviewer for the National Science Foundation, the National Institutes of Health and the Louisiana Board of Regents.
+He serves on the Board of Directors for the Society of Manufacturing Engineers and is the 2023 President-Elect and the Leadership Advisory Council of the San Antonio Lighthouse for the Blind.
+He has served as a member of the Board of Directors of the SME Education Foundation, as chair of the Grants Trustee Committee and as secretary to the board.
+He has also served on the Board of Directors for Biomed SA and KIPP San Antonio, on the Education Committee of the San Antonio Manufacturers Association, and on the Education Committee of the San Antonio Hispanic Chamber of Commerce.

 - ABET Fellow, 2015